CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 #### NET.1.1.A34 Use of cryptographic procedures at network level (CI)

-The security segments SHOULD be implemented on the internal network, in the extranet and in the DMZ area using cryptographic techniques already at the network level.
+The security segments SHOULD be implemented on the internal network, on the extranet and in the DMZ area using cryptographic techniques already at the network level.
 For this, VPN techniques or IEEE 802.1AE should be used.

 When communicating within the internal network, extranet or DMZ over links that are not sufficiently secure for increased protection needs, the communication SHOULD be adequately encrypted at the network level.